ichiriac/pdomap/docs/EXTEND.md

 ```

 Be carefull, this keyword can lead to incoherent configuration.
 In that case the
-system will simply warn you and stop generation.
+system will simply warn you and stop generation for the specified model.

 ### Incoherent column name